Raj-Stark/costwise_assignment/README.md

-# Calender With Add Event (Costwise Assignment)
+# Calender With Add Events (Costwise Assignment)

 This project is a simple and elegant calendar built entirely using React.js and JavaScript.
 No third-party libraries were used, ensuring a lightweight and customizable solution for managing your events throughout the year.

 Features :

-1. 12-Month Calendar
+1. 12-Month Calendar :
    Enjoy a comprehensive view of the entire year with our 12-month calendar.
 Easily navigate between months using an intuitive slider interface.

-2. Event Management
+2. Event Management :
-   Add Events: Seamlessly add events to any day on the calendar.
+   Seamlessly add events to any day on the calendar.
 Simply click on the desired date, input your event details, and save.
    Delete Events: Remove events effortlessly by selecting the event and confirming deletion.
    Edit Events: Update event details by clicking on the event, making your calendar truly interactive and dynamic.
-3. Month Slider
+3. Month Slider :
    Effortlessly navigate between months using the convenient slider feature.
 It allows you to swiftly move through the calendar and access specific months with ease.

 ## Run Locally